-^{3 3} If 60 days falls on a weekend or designated federal holiday, CMS will use enforcement discretion to initiate compliance assessments the next business day.
+3 If 60 days falls on a weekend or designated federal holiday, CMS will use enforcement discretion to initiate compliance assessments the next business day.

-- granted a qualifying exemption, or identified as having a temporary delay as recommended by the CDC, the facility is compliant under the rule; or - Less than 100% of all staff have received at least one dose of a single-dose vaccine, or all doses of a multiple vaccine series, or have been granted a qualifying exemption, or identified as having a temporary delay as recommended by the CDC, the facility is non-compliant under the rule.
+- 100% of staff have received the necessary doses to complete the vaccine series (i.e., one dose of a single-dose vaccine or all doses of a multiple vaccine series) or have been granted a qualifying exemption, or are identified as having a temporary delay as recommended by the CDC, the facility is compliant under the rule; or - Less than 100% of all staff have received at least one dose of a single-dose vaccine, or all doses of a multiple vaccine series, or have been granted a qualifying exemption, or are identified as having a temporary delay as recommended by the CDC, the facility is non-compliant under the rule.
 The facility will receive notice4 of their non-compliance with the 100% standard.
 A facility that is above 90% and has a plan to achieve a 100% staff vaccination rate within 30 days would not be subject to an enforcement action.
-States should work with their CMS location for cases that exceed these thresholds, yet pose a threat to patient health and safety.
-Facilities that do not meet these parameters could be subject to additional enforcement actions depending on the severity of the deficiency and the type of facility (e.g., plan of correction, termination).
+Facilities that do not meet these parameters could be subject to additional enforcement actions depending on the severity of the deficiency and the type of facility (e.g., plans of correction, termination.).